 Business Practices Subcommittee

 Mr. Buccigross asked Ms. Munson for an update on the WGQ Business Practices Subcommittee (WGQ BPS).
-She stated that the WGQ BPS completed the recommendation that was approved earlier in the meeting for R18008 and is working with the WGQ Electronic Delivery Mechanisms (EDM) and WGQ Contracts Subcommittees on R18007 addressing distributed ledger technology, during their upcoming April 3 and April 15 conference calls.
+She stated that the WGQ BPS completed the recommendation that was approved earlier in the meeting for R18008 and is working with the WGQ Electronic Delivery Mechanisms (EDM) and WGQ Contracts Subcommittees on R18007 addressing distributed ledger technology, which will be addressed during their upcoming April 3 and April 15 conference calls.
 Ms. Munson delivered a summary of the meetings concerning distributed ledger technology to date.
 She noted that two new requests will be addressed by the WGQ BPS during its April 2, 2019 conference call – R18013 and R19001 (Attachment to R19001).

 Mr. Connor asked what the outcome would be if the NAESB Board of Directors determined that NAEB should not be involved in distributed ledger technology.
 Ms. Munson stated that the data sets would still be of use to the industry.
 Mr. Connor asked whether NAESB would go beyond the development of standards for the digital version of Base Contract.
 Ms. Munson stated that anything beyond the current standards development will be a board determination.
 Mr. Connor stated that none of the requestors of R18007 participated during the last joint WGQ BPS, Contracts, and EDM Subcommittee conference call.
 Ms. Munson explained that the requesters confirmed that they would be present moving forward.